History of Darts has fascinated me for half my lifetime.

 For those visiting for the first time ever, my name is Dr. Patrick Chaplin, I live in the UK with my wife Maureen.
 I was born in 1950 and threw my first darts at a fairground when I was seven years old.
 From the age of twelve I started to try and play darts properly.
 Between 1976 and 1990 I played for local pub teams both in league play and in out-of-season friendly matches and even won a few in-house trophies.

 It was during the 1980s, when I was playing darts for the Blue Boar in Maldon, Essex that I came up with the idea of publishing a newsletter, which was called ‘Out of the Blue’, a few sides of A4 reporting on home and away matches and including odd fact about darts that I had culled, in the main, from Derek Brown’s The Guinness Book of Darts.

-One day my best friend, Colin Barrell, whilst reading an historical snippet, turned to me and said, “What’s the real history of darts Pat?”
+One day my best friend, Colin Barrell, whilst reading an historical snippet I had written, turned to me and said, “What’s the real history of darts Pat?”
 I replied, “Give me a couple of weeks and I’ll tell you.”